MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 ## Which version of Office 365 ProPlus to deploy

+> [!IMPORTANT]
-**IMPORTANT:** To meet GCC High and DoD compliance requirements, you must be running at least Version 1803 of Office 365 ProPlus.
+> To meet GCC High and DoD compliance requirements, you must be running at least Version 1803 of Office 365 ProPlus.

 Version 1803 is currently available in Monthly Channel and in Semi-Annual Channel (Targeted).
 It is scheduled to be available in Semi-Annual Channel on July 10, 2018.

 <a name="channel"> </a>

 ## Which update channel of Office 365 ProPlus to use
+Since Version 1803 of Office 365 ProPlus won’t be available in Semi-Annual Channel until July, there are three possible options for you to meet GCC High and DoD compliance requirements:

+- Wait until July to deploy Semi-Annual Channel
+- Deploy Semi-Annual Channel (Targeted) now
+- Deploy Monthly Channel now

+For most enterprises, we usually recommend that a majority of users be on the Semi-Annual Channel of Office 365 ProPlus.
+For more information about update channels, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).

+But, if you don’t want to wait until July to install Office 365 ProPlus using Semi-Annual Channel, we recommend that you install Office 365 ProPlus to all your users using Semi-Annual Channel (Targeted).
+This will make the transition easier when you move most of your users to Semi-Annual Channel when Version 1803 is available in Semi-Annual Channel in July.

+If you deploy Monthly Channel to most of your users now, when you move users to Semi-Annual Channel after July, the features available to those users will change.
+That’s because Monthly Channel always gets new features as soon as they are available, while Semi-Annual Channel only receives new features twice a year.
+Because of this, it’s possible a feature that the user has been using in Monthly Channel won’t be available yet in Semi-Annual Channel.

 <a name="where"> </a>